 38 miles from Bath 15 miles from Stroud 29 miles from Broadway 7 miles from Bibury

-Cirencester's market square is dominated by the cathedral-like St. John Baptist church (one of the largest in England).
-The large south porch with it's impressive fan vaulting was built about 1490.
+Cirencester's market square is dominated by the cathedral-like Parish Church of St. John Baptist (one of the largest in England).
+The large south porch with its impressive fan vaulting was built about 1490.

 The town contains many interesting buildings spanning several centuries.